 Overall complexity of the Application Schema and Feature Catalogue.
 Sibling subclasses of features (or information types) generate more artefacts and documentation than a category attribute.
 They certainly mean an additional table for each subclass in the DCEG; an additional XML element for each in the Feature Catalogue; and a box in the UML diagram Application Schema for each class.
 To that extent sibling subclasses are a greater cognitive burden on encoders and developers.

-Note that some of the buoy types have unique attributes (cardinal buoys, installation buoys, lateral buoys, and special/general buoys), and applying criterion (3) would lead to the decision to use sibling subclasses.
-(It is interesting to further note that since the distinct attributes of the subclasses are all “category” attributes, in theory it is possible to merge those categories into the “categoryOfBuoy” enumeration.)

 Associations and association classes

 Navigability, source, and target